smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 StopSDL()
 ```

-After run of this script with bit probability Logs of Put file request wind be written to SDL.
+Logs of Put file request won't be written to file system, likey.
 To avoid such behavior script should be modified :
 ```
 StartSDL()